Mpowa-IO/Documents/Whitepaper.md

 In order to participate on the Mpowa platform, each costumer has to follow the necessary KYC-protocols, including which will be described on our platform website and application.
 The services we use for KYC, AML and CTF are GDPR-compliant.
 The various tokens that are interconnected through the Mpowa platform will be thoroughly described in this paper, with all containing ‘decentralized’ governance properties.
 Providing decentralized governance is a means to allow for effective, legitimate and transparent interaction and transaction.

 Tokens are used by smart contracts to manage the ownership rights (and duties) of a contract.
 The downside of smart contracts is the ongoing costs of operating the service, but these costs are much, much cheaper than alternative/traditional means.

 Before the Project Hero hands over the Solvatten device to the recipient family in Gambia, we have them sign an agreement in which they promise to declare usage data through our app.
 The application will stream the usage data to the Mpowa blockchain which will be picked up by the Mpowa-CarbonToken-Minting Contract and initiate a tokenMint according to the incoming data which will be deposited in a central Mpowa-Co2-offset wallet, which then will be equally distributed to the Value-Token holders.

 After downloading the app, and before you can use electricity, you create a user account (or login, if you have an account already).
 The app guides you through the onboarding and KYC process.
 After completing this, you’re ready to load Tokens onto your account.
 The Mpowa infrastructure will contain a costumer interface which is capable of monitoring the energy generation and distribution back to the grid in real-time.
 The energy that is being generated will be tokenized which links a specific source device to which a device-specific NFT (which is registered on the EWC through EW-DOS) is assigned.
 Other meta data concerning the environment and operation of the unit will also be stored on-chain.

 The generated Energy Tokens will be priced in real-time via EWC, converted and magnetized through a DEX and resulting Mpowa utility tokens will be stored in a wallet app on the MPOWA network.
 The DEX will in effect source liquidity from the purchaser of the tokens (Utility Company and/or Grid Operator) custodial account to purchase the Mpowa tokens.
 As a secondary stretch goal, the DEX will generate carbon offset data tokens against a pre-configured NFT token smart contract that is associated to the device registration on the Energy Web.
 The methodology and formulas for how this offset is to be calculated will need to be specified and provided to Mpowa by IGES SMEs.
 As a concrete objective, Mpowa wishes to create a generalized framework for accurate, data driven (AI/ML based) pricing of carbon by defining an open standard which takes into account all known reference models as a “floor price” but adds in a (always net positive) market adjustment for various factors based on data sourced from the climate data warehouse.
 An outcome of the project will be to publish a joint white paper on this model and have this peer reviewed by stakeholders at the CCC and CDW.

 The Mpowa platform connects a wide variety of technologies to a single decentralized digitally tokenized energy ecosystem, be that domestic consumers, electric vehicle drivers, businesses or even individual electronic devices like mobile phones, laptops, tablets.

 The Platform manages and connects all Mpowa Energy Units to the blockchain, where supply and consumption are logged and controlled.
 Energy is tokenized and price is pegged to a stablecoin to counter volatility.
 The Mpowa infrastructure will contain a costumer interface which is capable of monitoring the energy generation and distribution back to the grid in real-time.
 The Mpowa participants (the “MPOWA’ers”) will be able to use clean, infinite, reliable low-cost energy, produced through the MPOWA’s devices, payable in tokens, and that generates data that can only be monetised by the owner.
 Mpowa is developing a number of tokens for our DAO ecosystem including a Utility token, Security token, Data token and Governance token for the management of the platform.

 A disruptive new Blockchain-based Application that empowers users to have an impact by financing clean-tech projects and become part of a collective force developing a decentralized, autonomous organization that facilitates the transition towards resource abundance.
-Our dApp has an integrated wallet that will represent your Mpowa Utility Tokens, Project Tokens and Data tokens.
+The web-dApp has an integrated web3-wallet connector which functions to represent your Mpowa Tokens in the platform and in the users (non-custodial) wallet, once the correct custom RPC has been declared in the selected browser-wallet.

-You can purchase tokens with credit-card or other supported payment methods.
-Tokens will be loaded onto your account after payment, and you can then immediately use them to invest in projects of interest, and eventually consume energy.
+Users can purchase tokens by credit-card or other supported payment methods.
+Tokens will be loaded onto your account after payment, and you can then immediately use them to invest in projects of interest, and earn Governance Tokens.

 As a new user, you will be asked to select your role within the platform environment.
 For now, let us start with the IMPACTOR profile, which is focussed on participation by the public.
 An IMPACTOR holds a critical role in funding the right projects and ensuring that the initiative stays true to its mission and purpose.
-Whilst empowering the public to participate in the transition towards a sustainable future.

 An IMPACTOR navigates through different projects, investigate the details, and facilitate the finance though the MPOWA-tokens, which can be tracked for complete TRANSPARENCY and TRUST.
 The entire experience is gamified to increase the level of participation, motivation and inclusion.

 Prospective partnership with acknowledged CTX Global Carbon Credit Exchange facilitate the platform-subscribers with a reward mechanism.
 The Carbon Offset that is generated through a specific Mpowa clean-tech project, will be listed in Carbon Credits on the CTX Global for purchase by SME’s and larger corporate organizations to reduce their Carbon Footprint.
 The profits that are generated by Mpowa for selling Carbon Credits will be forwarded to the reward-pool on the exchange where the Mpowa Security Token is listed.
 Rewards are allocated on to the stakeholders of a project as a reward for providing initial liquidity to enable the project to occur.